Brother XR9550prw Review – Features, Comparisons, Pros & Cons

 The oversized extender table attaches to the machine to help hold larger objects like quilts.
-The throat space of the machine is adequate for most projects, though you may have some difficulty with king-size quilts.
+The machine’s throat space is adequate for most projects, though you will have difficulty with free-motion quilting for larger projects.

 The spring-action quilting foot allows for free-motion quilting.
 The feed dogs also drop with the touch of a slider on the back of the machine so you don’t have to worry about having to cover them manually with a darning plate.

-This sewing machine does not include a walking foot which may be helpful for dedicated quilters.
-This shouldn’t be too much of a detractor for this sewing machine, though, because you can purchase a compatible presser foot for the sewing machine.
+This sewing machine does not include a walking foot which may be helpful for quilters.
+This shouldn’t be too much of a detractor, though, because you can purchase a compatible presser foot for the sewing machine.

 Is this an embroidery machine?